What does mochimochi mean?

 Can I sell toys made from your patterns for a charity?
 How about for my own profit?

 I ask that knitters get my permission before selling items made from my toys.
 That said, I love it when my designs can be used to raise money for a good cause, so please let me know about your plans and we can discuss it.
-For other sales, I grant permission on a case-by-case basis, so please get in touch the details of how and where you would like to sell items made from my patterns.
+For other sales, I grant permission on a case-by-case basis, so please get in touch with the details of how and where you would like to sell items made from my patterns.

 What knitting skills do I need to use your patterns?